AustinCodingAcademy/ACA_academicManagerTraining/home.md

 {% include "./includes/header.md" %}

-# Academic Manager Training
+# Campus Director Training

-Welcome to Austin Coding Academy's Academic Manger Handbook.
-We're so happy to have you join us as an Academic Manager!
+Welcome to Austin Coding Academy's Campus Director Handbook.
+We're so happy to have you join us as a Campus Director!
 We are looking forward to working with you and seeing all of the great things you'll bring to our students and program.
-Please follow the links on the left to learn more about how to get started as an Academic Manager at ACA.
+Please follow the links on the left to learn more about how to get started as a Campus Director at ACA.

 At the end of each lesson you'll find a form, or quiz, that will test you on the information you've read and learned about.